 Distance-Measuring Parking Lights

-Drivers risk backing into garage and shopping-mall walls when the wall is painted a solid color, and in diffuse lighting.
-The wall can look featureless and the same at any distance, until hearing that expensive CRUNCH!
+Drivers risk backing into diffuse-lighted garage walls.
+The wall can appear featureless and the same at any distance, until hearing that expensive CRUNCH!

-This system shows the driver the distance to the wall, with modified backup lights as projectors, so the images slide over each other as the vehicle approaches the wall.
+This system shows the driver the distance to the wall, with modified back-up lights as projectors, as the vehicle approaches the wall.
 There are no moving parts, and the cost is minimal.

 The driver’s view:

-The garage wall shown with the car at a distance of 4.5 ft.
-The top area is visible to the driver out the rear window.
+The garage wall shown at a distance of 4.5 ft.
+The top area is visible to the driver through the rear window.
 The lower area is visible to the backup camera.

 Parking aircraft:

 The system is particularly useful when parking airplanes because the nose of the plane is not visible to the pilot.
-The scale indicates the distance from the wall to the tip of the plane nose, rather than from the projectors.
+The scale indicates the distance from the wall to the tip of the plane’s nose.

 An license-plate frame version uses projectors at the sides, wired to the back-up lights.